quaghien/NLP/README.md

-# 100+ LLM Interview Questions for Top Companies
+# LLM Interview Questions for Top Companies

 This repository contains over 100+ interview questions for Large Language Models (LLM) used by top companies like Google, NVIDIA, Meta, Microsoft, and Fortune 500 companies.
 Explore questions curated with insights from real-world scenarios, organized into 15 categories to facilitate learning and preparation.

----

-#### You're not alone—many learners have been reaching out for detailed explanations and resources to level up their prep.

 ---